 Cherilyn was born and raised in Hollywood, California, studied with Metropolitan Opera singer Margaret Romaine, and earned a BFA from BYU.
 She also studied with several noted teachers in major markets and incorporates the best of their techniques.
 She thanks them all: Norman Gulbrandsen (father-in-law, Northwestern University); Anne Jackson and Ray Allen (Dallas Summer Musicals); Sheilah Vaughn Walker (Broadway Musical Director – Ragtime, Fiddler); Bill Reed, a protégé of the legendary father of voice therapy Oren Brown (NYC); Ewan Mitton and Clayne Robison (Utah); Sara Louise Lazarus (NYC), protégé of David Craig’s song interpretation technique.

-SINGERS ON STAGE YOUTH ENSEMBLES
+SINGERS ON STAGE YOUTH AMBASSADORS

 PURPOSE – MISSION – PHILOSOPHY